imagej/imagej.github.io/_pages/plugins/tws/index.md

 -   **KnowledgeFlow**: this environment supports essentially the same functions as the Explorer but with a drag-and-drop interface.
 One advantage is that it supports incremental learning.
 -   **SimpleCLI**: provides a simple command-line interface that allows direct execution of [Weka](http://www.cs.waikato.ac.nz/ml/weka/) commands for operating systems that do not provide their own command line interface.

-For a complete step-by-step description on how to compare classifiers for image segmentation using the [Weka](http://www.cs.waikato.ac.nz/ml/weka/) Explorer, have a look at the [Trainable Weka Segmentation - How to compare classifiers‎](Trainable_Weka_Segmentation_-_How_to_compare_classifiers‎) tutorial.
+For a complete step-by-step description on how to compare classifiers for image segmentation using the [Weka](http://www.cs.waikato.ac.nz/ml/weka/) Explorer, have a look at the [Trainable Weka Segmentation - How to compare classifiers](Trainable_Weka_Segmentation_-_How_to_compare_classifiers) tutorial.

 ### Macro language compatibility